Correlation Between Permian Resources and Vista Oil

 Strong

 Over the last 90 days Vista Oil Gas has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of unsteady performance in the last few months, the Stock's basic indicators remain comparatively stable which may send shares a bit higher in April 2025.
-The newest uproar may also be a sign of mid-term up-swing for the firm private investors.
+In spite of latest unsteady performance, the Stock's basic indicators remain stable and the newest uproar on Wall Street may also be a sign of mid-term gains for the firm private investors.

 Permian Resources and Vista Oil Volatility Contrast